Composite SLO essentials

 - Historical data for the composite, including calculations and charts, remains unaffected after editing this composite SLO or its components, including running Replay.

-All further calculations, reports, and charts will be based on the changed configuration. - Modifications in the SLO objective's
+All further calculations, reports, and charts will be based on the changed configuration. - Modifications in the SLO objective's target, value, and time window restart the composite's error budget calculations.

 To address this, change the objective's name along with the required property.
 It resets the charts and starts new calculations. - After deleting an SLO, it's removed from all composites that include it as a component.